lanl/LaGriT/docs/pages/docs/commands/main_interpolate.md

 These flag values indicate either that there was an error and a value could not be written to the sink attribute.
-The kdtree element search will assign a flag value if a sink point is located outside the source grid. *This does not apply to Voronoi as nearest node will always be found.*
+The kdtree element search will assign a flag value if a sink point is located outside the source grid. *This does not apply to Voronoi method which finds nearest node and does not depend on finding an enclosing element.*

-* **plus1** will assign a flag value of maximum source value plus 1.
+* **plus1** will assign a flag value of maximum source value plus 1, this is the default behavior.

 * **nearest** `node_attribute` will find the nearest source node and use the node's attribute value as the flag value.
-The keyword **nearest** must be followed with the name of the source node attribute to use for the flag values.
+The keyword **nearest** must be followed with the name of the source attribute name to be used for the flag values.

 * `flag_value` given as an integer or real value will use this numeric value for the flag assignments.

-`keep_option` is used during multiple calls to **interpolate** with the mesh objects unchanged.
+`keep_option` is useful during multiple calls to **interpolate** on the same sink and source mesh objects.
-It keeps attributes created during the search routines and uses these attributes to look up associated node or element numbers.
-The `interpolate` command uses kdtree to create sink attributes that pair sink points to associated source node or element numbers.
+The `interpolate` command uses kdtree and candidate searches to create sink attributes that pair sink points to associated source node or element.
+By using the keyword 'keepatt' these attributes are not deleted.
+On subsequent calls to interpolate these attributes are used to look up associated node or element numbers.
 If **map** or **continuous** methods are used, the element attribute named el_gtg will be created.
 If **voronoi** or the flag_option **nearest** are used, the node attribute named pt_gtg will be created.

- **delatt** deletes any attributes created during the kdtree searches.
+The keyword **delatt** deletes any attributes created during the kdtree searches.
 By default these attributes are removed.

 `intrp_function` replaces the interpolation function associated with